-- (1) Member of the Company's compensation committee. - (2) Dr. Tong has been a director of Old Taiga since September 29, 2003. - (3) Member of the Company's audit committee. - (4) Prior to his appointment as Chief Executive Officer and President in March 2015, Mr. Balog was Executive Vice President, Operations and Chief Operating Officer of Taiga. - (5) In March 2015, Grant Sali was appointed as Chief Procurement Officer, in addition to his existing role as Executive Vice President, Supply Management. - (6) Mr. Permann held the position of Vice President Prairie Operations, Envirofor Preservers and US Operations, prior to his appointment as Executive Vice President, Operations and Chief Operating Officer in March 2015.
+- (1) Member of the Company's compensation committee. - (2) Dr. Tong has been a director of Old Taiga since September 29, 2003. - (3) Member of the Company's audit committee. - (4) Prior to his appointment as Chief Executive Officer and President in March 2015, Mr. Balog was Executive Vice President, Operations and Chief Operating Officer of Taiga. - (5) Mr. Permann held the position of Vice President Prairie Operations, Envirofor Preservers and US Operations, prior to his appointment as Executive Vice President, Operations and Chief Operating Officer in March 2015.

-As of the date hereof, the directors and executive officers of the Company collectively held, directly or indirectly, or exercised control or direction over approximately 17% of the outstanding Common Shares (excluding the Common Shares controlled by UPP and Genghis).
-Genghis is a private Luxembourg company represented by Dr. Tong that owns 15.8% of the outstanding Common Shares.
-Dr. Tong is the Executive Chairman, Chief Executive Officer and a significant shareholder of UPP, which indirectly owns approximately 49% of the outstanding Common Shares.
-Ian Tong is also an Executive Director and Vice President, Investments of UPP.
+To the knowledge of the directors and officers of Taiga and as of the date hereof, the directors and executive officers of the Company collectively held, directly or indirectly, or exercised control or direction over approximately 1.2% of the outstanding Common Shares (excluding the Common Shares controlled by Avarga Ltd).
+As of the date hereof, Avarga holds 75,708,814 Common Shares, representing approximately 65.1% of the outstanding Common Shares.
+Dr. Tong, as the Executive Chairman and a Director of Avarga, and Ian Tong, as the Executive Director, Operations and Building Materials Distribution of Avarga, exercises control or direction over the 75,708,814 shares of Taiga held by Avarga.